According to Forrester, 93% of online experiences begin with a search.

 This will allow your product to appear when customers type in queries indicating that they want to make a purchase.

-To create a shopping campaign, you will upload a list of your products to the Google merchant center.
+To create a Google shopping campaign, you will upload a list of your products to the Google merchant center.

 You can do this through your Google Ads account.
 Like other campaigns, you will set your minimum and maximum bid.